Seville Day Trips – 10 Great Cities Near Seville

 Most buildings in central Ronda are old.
 They are white in the typical Andalusian fashion – therefore very picturesque and impressive.

 Many travelers have found interest in Ronda in recent years.
 Nowadays, the city can be quite touristy, with many tours going there as day trips from Seville or Málaga, the dominant cities in the region.
 You can go with a group, which is possible to book in advance, or you can simply drive or take a bus there yourself.
-Ronda is absolutely ideal as a one day trip since you can experience most things in a matter of hours.
+Ronda is absolutely ideal as a day trip since you can experience most things in a matter of hours.
+You don’t need multiple days in Ronda, you basically just need to see it once.

 Huelva